FLSA Hours Worked Advisor

 Meal Periods and Rest Breaks

-The FLSA does not require an employer to provide meal periods or rest breaks for their employees.
+The Fair Labor Standards Act (FLSA) does not require an employer to provide meal periods or rest breaks for their employees.
 Many employers, however, do provide breaks and/or meal periods.
 Breaks of short duration, from 5 to 20 minutes, are common.
 As a general rule, rest breaks are considered hours worked and bona fide meal periods are not considered hours worked.

 Some states do have laws requiring rest breaks and/or meal periods.
 Such state requirements will prevail over the silence of the FLSA on this subject.
 In those situations where an employee is subject to both the FLSA and state labor laws, the employee is entitled to the most beneficial provisions of each law.